anchpop/wise_mans_haskell/book.md

 "c1ab" -- or worse, "abab"!
 ```

 Do you remember how we modified `readFromFoo` to return the number that was passed to it, incremented by one?
 We can solve the issue with `readFromFooTwice` the same way.
-Lets modify `readFromFooTwice` to take an `Int`, and return a tuple with the result and the extra value.
+Let's modify `readFromFooTwice` to take an `Int`, and return a tuple with the result and the extra value.

 ```haskell
 readFromFooTwice int0 = ([first, second], int2) where -- notice the new parameter, int0